sr-murthy/continuedfractions/docs/sources/sequences.rst

 KSRM Trees
 ----------

-The :py:class:`~continuedfractions.sequences.KSRMTree` class is an implicit/generative class implementation of two ternary trees for representing (and generating) all pairs of (positive) coprime integers, as presented in separate papers by A. R. Kanga, and `R. Saunders and T. Randall <https://doi.org/10.2307/3618576>`_, and `W. Mitchell <https://doi.org/10.2307/3622017>`_.
+The :py:class:`~continuedfractions.sequences.KSRMTree` class is an implicit/generative class implementation of two ternary trees for representing (and generating) all pairs of (positive) coprime integers, as presented in separate papers by A. R. Kanga, and `R. Saunders and T. Randall <https://doi.org/10.2307/3618576>`_, and `D. W. Mitchell <https://doi.org/10.2307/3622017>`_.

 .. note::